 Does avoiding meditation make you feel worse or better in the long run?

-- Avoiding uncomfortable situations and feelings is a coping mechanism which works great in the short term, but hurts you in the long run.
+- Avoiding uncomfortable situations and feelings is a coping mechanism that works great in the short term but hurts you in the long run.

 - If you cope with anxiety by avoiding things, this will keep your anxiety going.